opussf/WoWCron/FEATURE.md

 Save in at_global and at_player.
 Save as { [ts] = { "command", "command"}, }

+AT commands are saved.
+Character level AT commands are only carried out for that character, if logged in at the time, not for any others.
+Global level AT commands are carried out for any character logged in at the time.

+Note on parsing:

 "* * * * * /run wowCron.Print(date(\"%H:%M\"))", -- [12]